 At Godinton Primary School, Maths is taught on a daily basis in mixed ability classes.
 We follow the teaching sequence outlined by the White Rose Maths Hub schemes of learning.
 This ensures that a coherent, consistent approach is adopted in all year groups.
-In Years 5 and 6, we have adopted the use of the DFE approved scheme of Power Maths, which is closely aligned to White Rose Schemes of learning.
+In Upper School, we have adopted the use of the DFE approved scheme of Power Maths, which is closely aligned to White Rose Schemes of learning.
 Both of these resources provide teachers with notes and guidance on how to enhance their teaching of the subject along with key vocabulary, questions and discussion and teaching points.
 The White Rose Maths Hub schemes of learning reflect the content of the Foundation Stage Early Learning Goals and the National Curriculum for Maths.
 Although as a school we have opted to use the resources mentioned, we also ensure that our staff feel confident in being selective in the resourcing they use for a lesson or are confident to spend longer on a specific skill or concept if they feel that the children in their class would benefit from this.

 The curriculum is broken down into small manageable steps in order to ensure that each lesson has a clear focus and helps children understand concepts by following a carefully planned sequence of lessons.
 This avoids the cognitive overload that can occur when too many concepts are covered at once and ensures that each lesson contributes to the long-term goal.
 Within each lesson, children have the opportunity to acquire, practice, apply and deepen their knowledge and skills as appropriate.
 Pupils who understand concepts quickly are challenged by being offered rich and sophisticated problems to deepen their understanding.
 Concepts are revisited over time so that children can reinforce them and embed them into their long- term memory.